damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

   ```
 What does include the documentation of maintenance instructions?

-1. How to indentify the defective components
+1. How to identify the defective components?
    - Outline the main troubleshoutings of the system components
    - Identify how to detect a defective component
 2. Repairing/replacing the defective components
     - Step-by-step procedures describing the mantenance sequence (prefered video or photo sequence)
-    - reference to the 4.
-Manufacturing section where one can find the manufacturing instructions rebuild the defective parts
+    - Reference to the manufacturing section where one can find the manufacturing instructions to rebuild the defective parts
 3. Maintenance tools.
     - Various tools necessary to perform the maintenance operation